On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Topological preliminaries

-We'll use this construction in the contexts of isotopies and handleslides among the $\bb$ circles.
-Note that in the original proof of invariance in \cite{os:disk}, isotopies weren't treated in terms of a chain map which counts pseudo-holomorphic 3-gons.
+Note that in the original proof of invariance in \cite{os:disk}, isotopies weren't treated in terms of chain maps which count pseudo-holomorphic 3-gons.
 Lipshitz proves in Proposition 11.4 from \cite{lip:cyl} that this can be done.